Sampling-aware Adversarial Attacks Against Large Language Models: Towards efficient sampling-aware attacks

-The iterative optimization problem in \autoref{eq:iterative-attack-objective} provides a foundation for tail-aware adversarial attacks and supports a wide range of algorithmic strategies, including those employed by existing methods.
-While our framework is compatible with prior optimization-based approaches, these methods typically use proxy objectives that are not tail-aware and perform little to no sampling during optimization, either relying on greedy decoding or a single sample per iteration \citep{chao2023jailbreaking}.

-\textbf{Efficient tail-aware attacks.} As the first to explore the direction of tail-aware attacks, we show that evaluating the empirical attack objective $\gA_K$ (\autoref{eq:empirical-attack-objective}) at intermediate optimization steps of existing adversarial proxy objectives $\gL$ is already sufficient to achieve state-of-the-art, efficient adversarial attacks against LLMs under fixed optimization budgets.
-Specifically, this iterative approach of evaluating the empirical attack objective at intermediate steps results in adversarial attacks that are an order of magnitude more efficient while achieving higher attack success rates at the same time without conducting any changes to the adversarial attacks themselves.

-The constrained optimization problem in \autoref{eq:constrained-attacks} is a combinatorial problem, as it involves both the number of samples and the decision to continue or stop optimization.
-This makes exploring the full space computationally infeasible, especially under realistic resource constraints.
-To make the problem tractable, we restrict our analysis to a practical setting: a fixed number of optimization steps~$t$, a fixed number of samples $n$ after optimization, and approximation quality~$K=1$.
+The constrained optimization problem in \autoref{eq:constrained-attacks} is a combinatorial problem involving both the number of optimization steps $T$ and the entries of the sample-count vector $\mathbf{n}$.
+This makes exploring the full space computationally infeasible under realistic resource constraints.